 The vital walk phase is often rushed by riders, who find it boring.
 But, just like people, horses need time both mentally and physically to prepare for heavy exertion.

 Walking is a gentle way to activate his muscles, tendons and ligaments, which are elastic.
-They must be warmed before being stretched, otherwise they will tear and snap.
+Muscles must warm them before being stretched.
+Otherwise, they will tear and snap.

 In addition, the horse’s blood vessels begin to widen, allowing more oxygen to reach where needed for optimum performance.

-You want an energetic walk with a clear four beat stride.
+You want an energetic walk with a straightforward four-beat stride.
 Encourage the horse to use his hind end and begin to swing his back.